dulnan/nuxt-easy-texts/README.md

 `$texts` and `$textsPlural`.
 Make sure that anything that requires these two methods is loaded **after** this plugin is initialized.

+### Partial Language Override

+If you need to override the language for parts of the page, you can do so using the `<EasyTextsLanguageOverride>` component.
+It takes a `language` prop and will call the `load()` method of your loader with the given language.
+It provides these overrides for all nested `$texts` and `$textsPlural` calls.

+In addition, the component will set a `lang` attribute to indicate that the child tree is in a different language.

+**Important:** For this to work, you _must_ use
+`const { $texts, $textsPlural } = useEasyTexts()` whenever an override is needed in a template!
+This is because these two global properties are provided in a plugin.
+Therefore, they can't use the usual provide/inject mechanism.
+Using `useEasyTexts()` will return **different** `$texts` and `$textsPlural` implementations that use overrides if available.

 ## How it works

 nuxt-easy-texts searches your Vue components and JS/TS files for all calls to